-On average, commercial demolition costs around $4 - $8 per square foot.
-The cost you pay per square foot of your commercial demolition project could be higher or lower than this average depending on various circumstances, like…
+On average, commercial building demolition costs around $4-$8 per square foot.
+The final cost you pay per square foot of your commercial demolition project could be higher or lower than this average depending on various circumstances.

 Demolition contractors must be meticulous about environmental and employee, arguably more so than any other contractor.
 This is especially true for commercial demolition; that is, the demolition or deconstruction of any commercial structure, ranging from a warehouse or factory to an office or storefront.

 The national average to demolish a commercial building is roughly $24,000.
 However, to accurately estimate how much your commercial demolition will cost, there are a few factors you'll need to consider.

 Commercial demolition is the demolition or dismantlement of commercial properties, like office buildings, factories, stores, hotels, churches, and more.
 It requires greater caution and scrutiny than residential, so make sure you know what to expect.